 We’ll provide more updates on this case as they happen.

 Capita experienced a cyber-attack in March 2023.
 The Russian-based ransomware group Black Basta was likely responsible.
 Capita provides services to hundreds of UK pension providers.
 The customers of these pension providers, and their beneficiaries, may have had their data accessed because of the Capita data breach.
-As many as 90 organisations have now reported data breaches arising from security incidents at Capita.

 The following personal data could be compromised: